locnnil/workshop/docs/explanation/interfaces/desktop-interface.rst

 The desktop interface
-provides access to the host system's Wayland socket from inside the workshop, allowing it to securely execute Wayland GUI applications.
+provides access to the host system's Wayland socket from inside the workshop, allowing it to securely run Wayland GUI applications.

 By using the interface,
 the SDK publisher allows the workshop to access the host's Wayland socket, which can be useful for various SDK-specific tasks such as building graphical applications or using editors without remote support.

 The interface isn't connected automatically at launch and refresh for security reasons.